Icinga/icinga2/doc/7-migration.md

 not synced between the master and slave nodes.
 There are addons available solving the check and configuration distribution problems Icinga 1.x distributed monitoring currently suffers from.

-Icinga 2 implements a new built-in distributed monitoring architecture, including config and check distribution, IPv4/IPv6 support, SSL certificates and domain support for DMZ.
+Icinga 2 implements a new built-in [distributed monitoring architecture](#distributed-monitoring-high-availability), including config and check distribution, IPv4/IPv6 support, SSL certificates and zone support for DMZ.
 High Availability and load balancing are also part of the Icinga 2 Cluster setup.